 Why do we kiss under the Mistletoe?

-Kissing under the Mistletoe originated with the Roman festival of Saturnalia, the festival or celebration of Saturn.
+The practice of kissing under the Mistletoe originated with the Roman festival of Saturnalia, the festival or celebration of Saturn.
 Just like at Christmas now, kissing under the mistletoe started with the onset of Saturnalia.

 There is hardly a mention of mistletoe in literature in England until the 18th century.
 But after this, and particularly in Victorian England in the 19th century, the mention of it flourished all over Europe.

 When the berries were done, the tradition was finished.
 If a girl refused to kiss, it was said that she should not expect any marriage proposals for at least the next year!

 Irving says: “The mistletoe is still hung up in farm-houses and kitchens at Christmas, and the young men have the privilege of kissing the girls under it, plucking each time a berry from the bush.
 When the berries are all plucked the privilege ceases.”

 The Victorians took the mistletoe kissing to a new level with their “kissing balls, ” many of which were quite elaborate.
 And the practice was not limited to the gentry as the photo above shows.
 It was widespread with common people too.

-This cover from the Saturday Evening Post shows how we often used mistletoe today, with a single sprig over a woman’s head being enough to initiate the kiss.
+This cover from the Saturday Evening Post shows how we often use mistletoe today, with a single sprig over a woman’s head being enough to initiate the kiss.
 Often the man holds it himself!

-We moderns have conveniently forgotten the part about plucking the berries (which, incidentally, are poisonous), and also from the stopping from kissing under the mistletoe when the berries run out, since it is so much more fun to continue!
+We have a mistletoe ball handing in the doorway to our kitchen to entice any guests to take part in the tradition of kissing under the mistletoe.We moderns have conveniently forgotten the part about plucking the berries, and also from the stopping from kissing under the mistletoe when the berries run out, since it is so much more fun to continue!